Pottu Amman (Tamil militant)

 Shanmugalingam Sivashankar (சண்முகலிங்கம் சிவசங்கர்; 1962 – 18 May 2009; commonly known by the nom de guerre Pottu Amman) was a Sri Lankan Tamil rebel and leading member of the Liberation Tigers of Tamil Eelam, a separatist Tamil militant organisation in Sri Lanka.

 Early life

 Sivashankar was born in 1962.
 He was from Nayanmaarkattu near Ariyalai in northern Ceylon.
 He was the son of Shanmugalingam (Shanmuganathan), a clerk working in the up-country region.
 He was educated at Maheswari Vidyalayam, Canagaratnam Madhya Maha Vidyalayam (Stanley College) and Jaffna Hindu College.

-Sivashankar was a supporter of Tamil United Liberation Front (TULF) MP V. Yogeswaran and once when they met, Sivashankar slashed his forearm and daubed Yogeswaran's forehead with blood.
+Sivashankar was a supporter of the Tamil United Liberation Front (TULF) MP V. Yogeswaran and once when they met, Sivashankar slashed his forearm and daubed Yogeswaran's forehead with blood.
 Sivashankar started bleeding excessively, fainted and was taken to hospital.
 It is believed that he got the nickname "Pottu" (Tamil for tilak) from this incident.

 Sivashankar married a woman from the Batticaloa region and had a son and daughter.